anton-k/mig/docs/src/06-json-api-example.md

   Post (RespOr Text ())
 ```

-also we have a plugin that filters out non aunthorized calls:
+Also we have a plugin that filters out non authorized calls:

 ```haskell
 withAuth :: Env -> Header "auth" AuthToken -> Plugin IO
 ```

-From its type-signature we can assume that authroization token
+From its type-signature we can assume that authorization token
 is passed in the header of the request.

 ## The structure of the server